gaehlerm/SoftwareEngineering/README.md

 shopping_list = create_shopping_list(["apple", "banana"])
 ```

-After swaping the last two lines, this code cannot be executed anymore as the variable `shopping_list` is not initialized.
+After swapping the last two lines, this code cannot be executed anymore as the variable `shopping_list` is not initialized.
 When executing the code above you will get an error, `NameError: name 'shopping_list' is not defined`.
 This prevents you from calling the functions in the wrong order.

 Long story short: make sure your functions never have side effects.
 Functions and methods should only have an effect on the class instance or, if necessary, to mutable arguments.